yminsky/ocaml-user-experience/concrete-suggestions.md

 instead invoking the build system chosen for each package, whereas dune takes full control over the build.

-We should unify these two different bits of functionality.
+We should unify these.
 Package authors can still use whatever build system they want, but they must integrate with dune, as a foreign build.
+And the process of creating a foreign build should be smooth: simple to set up, and well documented.

-The process of creating a foreign build should be smooth: simple to set up, and well documented.
-But functionality should be added only for dune users when that will make it materially easier to make progress and improve the developer experience.
+But it will be easier to improve the user experience in a variety of ways for packages built entirely with dune, since dune will have more complete knowledge of the build which it can leverage for both performance and various user conveniences.
+And so it's fine and expected that the best user experience will be for code built entirely with dune.

 We shouldn't describe this as a "monorepo" workflow.
 A true monorepo workflow is where you commit the code of all packages you're using